 4) Offer safe sizes of food.

-5) No distractions during meals.
+5) Remove distractions during meals.

 Don’t have toys to play with or the TV on during meals, as a distracted baby is more likely to choke.
 Some families may have to remove the dog during mealtime!

 6) Seat Baby Safely.